jcbhmr/jimmywarting-.github/STYLE.md

 This is a document that describes my own person stylistic preferences.
 Think of it as a personal styleguide.

+## How I write docs

+I sort of have three audiences in mind when writing READMEs, wiki docs, or just documentation in general:

+- **Users:** Users just want to use the thing.
+They like examples, docs, etc.
+  The "Installation" and "Usage" sections of a readme are for them.
+If there's a GitHub Pages site, then it's usually designed for users.

+- **Tinkerers:** Tinkerers are people who want to see how the thing works, and probably want to build it themselves.
+But they don't _necessarily_ want to contribute changes back.
+They like outline documents, build instructions, code comments, etc. The "Development" section of the readme and a developer GitHub wiki are what I usually write with them in mind.

+- **Contributors:** These are people who want to suggest ideas, write code, or help the project.
+They like conventions, walkthroughs, pointers to ask questions, styleguides, encouraging language, etc. This is who I usually write CONTRIBUTING.md with in mind.
+This group is a subset of the Tinkerers group, so they also use the developer wiki/"Development" section of the readme.

 ## Formatters

 I like to use standard formatters.
 This helps me keep this styleguide as short